fmorton/Birdbrain-Python-Library-2/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-BirdBrain-Python-Library-2 could always use more documentation, whether as part of the official BirdBrain-Python-Library-2 docs, in docstrings, or even on the web in blog posts, articles, and such.
+robot-birdbrain could always use more documentation, whether as part of the official robot-birdbrain docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/fmorton/BirdBrain-Python-Library-2/issues.
+The best way to send feedback is to file an issue at https://github.com/fmorton/robot-birdbrain/issues.

 If you are proposing a feature: